- Current Conditions

 A: Yes.
 Click here for a list of coach/bus/shuttle companies that can help you complete your trip with BC Ferries.

 |About Credit Cards, Bank Machines and Debit Cards||TOP|

 A: Yes, on most routes.
 In addition to cash and travellers cheques, we accept VISA, MasterCard and American Express for on-the-spot payment of fares at all BC Ferries ticket booths except Mill Bay & Brentwood Bay.

-These credit cards may also be used for advance reservations on our Discovery Coast Passage, Inside Passage, Haida Gwaii and Tsawwassen-Gulf Islands routes.
+These credit cards may also be used for advance reservations on our Discovery Coast Connector, Inside Passage, Haida Gwaii and Tsawwassen-Gulf Islands routes.
 Our onboard gift shops and food services are credit-card friendly as well.

 Q: Do you have Automated Teller Machines?

 A: ATMs are available for your convenience at our Tsawwassen, Swartz Bay, Duke Point, Departure Bay, Horseshoe Bay and Langdale terminals.
 They are also available on the following vessels: Coastal Renaissance; Coastal Celebration; Coastal Inspiration; Queen of New Westminster; Spirit of Vancouver Island; Spirit of British Columbia;Queen of Oak Bay.